Gene Strandness

 Donald Eugene Strandness (September 22, 1928 – January 7, 2002) was an American physician, university professor, and research scientist.
 Dr. Strandness, known as Gene, was influential in the development of Doppler ultrasound as a diagnostic tool in vascular medicine, and did research that established much of the clinical grading criteria in the field of vascular ultrasound.

-Dr. Strandness was recognized as a pioneer in the field of vascular surgery, and as a "founding father" of the University of Washington School of Medicine and Medical Center.
+Strandness was recognized as a pioneer in the field of vascular surgery, and as a "founding father" of the University of Washington School of Medicine and Medical Center.

 Early life and education

-Gene Strandness was born on September 22, 1928 in Bowman, North Dakota.
-Facing economic hardship, his family left North Dakota and moved to Olympia, WA when he was 10 years old.
+Strandness was born on September 22, 1928, in Bowman, North Dakota.
+Facing economic hardship, his family left North Dakota and moved to Olympia, Washington, when he was 10 years old.
 He attended Olympia High School, graduating in 1946.
 He did his undergraduate studies at Pacific Lutheran University in Tacoma, Washington.
 He went on to study medicine at the University of Washington School of Medicine, receiving his M.D. in 1954.